EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 * __Developer name.
 Short description.
 Desired resolution.__

+10/27

 1. Jonah/Ben/Aki. rstanarm argument handling for non-exponential-family distributions?

 2. Bob.
 Trademark for Stan name, logo, and name + logo (3 separate payments).
 Decision.

+3. Daniel.
+Forward mode.
+If anyone has time, tackle forward mode implementation.
+Resolution: indicate the importance of this and how easy it is to get started.

 ### Open Discussion Topics
 _Any topics that do not need to be addressed in the short term,